aj0strow/ajostrow.me/db/articles/rendering-tweets.md

 A couple months ago I wrote [an article on fixing twitter mentions](http://www.ajostrow.me/articles/fixing-twitter-mentions).
-As a side note it always amazes me how much my I used to suck.
-A friend told me improvement is hard to notice in the short term.
+As a side note it always amazes me how much I used to suck.
+A friend once told me improvement is hard to notice in the short term.
+Very true.

 ### Twitter Text

 This shouldn't be an article because Twitter open sources everything.
-Lets give it a shot.
+Let's give it a shot.

 ```sh
 $ bower install twitter-text --save
 ```

-And rendering the tweet text as html should be simple enough.
+Rendering the tweet text as html should be simple.

 ```javascript
 // tweet text -> html